sabbir179/AEGIS-RISK/README.md

 # AEGIS-RISK: LLM-Powered Risk Intelligence & Monitoring System

+> An end-to-end AI system that transforms real-time news into structured risk intelligence using LLM-based reasoning.

 ## Overview

 AEGIS-RISK is an end-to-end applied AI system that transforms real-time geopolitical and supply-chain news into structured, decision-ready risk intelligence using Large Language Models (LLMs).